takeru/fuzzy-finder-with-faster-loading/README.md

 :rocket: watching files with `fs.watch` instead of reloading everything on atom window focus

 Limitations:
-- doesn't work on Linux and in network shares, because of [fs.watch implementation](https://nodejs.org/docs/latest/api/fs.html#fs_caveats)
+:disappointed_relieved: doesn't work on Linux and in network shares, because of [fs.watch implementation](https://nodejs.org/docs/latest/api/fs.html#fs_caveats)

 As long as the changes are not consistent across all OS, most probably this patch be accepted to fork, so let's leavt it here for now.